aarong/feedme-spec/README.md

 ## Feed Data

-Data for a given feed name-argument combination (feed) is returned with the server's successful `FeedOpenResponse` message and may be updated upon subsequent `ActionRevelation` messages referencing that feed.
+Data for a given feed name-argument combination (feed) is returned with the server's successful `FeedOpenResponse` message and may be updated by subsequent `ActionRevelation` messages referencing that feed.

 ### Action Revelations

-Server behavior:

-- The server may use `ActionRevelation` messages to reveal:
+The server may use `ActionRevelation` messages to reveal two type of actions:

 1. `Client Actions` explicitly invoked using `Action` messages.

 2. `Deemed Actions` that the server considers to have taken place without a triggering `Action` message.

-- When revealing an action on a feed, the server must send all clients with that feed open exactly one `ActionRevelation` message.
+When revealing an action on a feed, the server must send all clients with that feed open exactly one `ActionRevelation` message.
 The same message must be sent to all clients.

-- If a client opens a feed and then performs an action that is revealed on that feed, it must receive an `ActionRevelation` message like any other client with that feed open.
+If a client opens a feed and then performs an action that is revealed on that feed, it must receive an `ActionRevelation` message like any other client with that feed open.
 The server may transmit the `ActionResponse` and `ActionRevelation` messages to that client in any order.

-- If the feed data has changed as a result of the action, then the server must describe those changes by sending a sequence of delta operations as part of the `ActionRevelation` message.
-Delta operations must be sequentially valid given the current state of client feed data, as determined by the initial `FeedOpenResponse` message and subsequent `ActionRevelation` messages.

-- Optionally, the server may enable feed data integrity checks by including a `FeedMD5` parameter with the `ActionRevelation` message.
-In that case, it must:

-  1. Generate a JSON encoding of the post-delta feed data object.
-Canonicalize the encoding by serializing object properties in lexicographical order and removing all non-meaningful whitespace.

-  2. Take an MD5 hash of that text, encode it as a Base64 string, and transmit it to the client as the `FeedMD5` parameter.

-  SOME OF THIS GOES TO ActionRevelation MAIN TEXT

-When the client receives a compliant `ActionRevelation` message, it:

-- Must apply any feed delta operations to its local copy of the feed data.
-Operations must be applied in array-order.
-If the sequence of delta operations received from the server is invalid given the current state of the feed data, as understood from the initial `FeedOpenResponse` message and any subsequent `ActionRevelation` messages, then the client must close the feed (server violation).
-The client may subsequently attempt to re-open the feed.

-- If the server transmits a feed data hash, the client should validate its post-delta copy of the feed data against it.
-To do so, the client must:

-  1. Generate a JSON encoding of its local feed data object.
-Canonicalize the encoding by serializing object properties in lexicographical order and removing all non-meaningful whitespace.

-  2. Take an MD5 hash of that text, encode it as a Base64 string, and validate it against the hash string transmitted by the server.

-  3. If the hash check fails, then the server has seemingly violated the specification.
-The client should close the feed and may attempt to re-open it.

 ### Feed Deltas

-DEFINE SEQUENTIALLY-VALID DELTA OPERATIONS

-How do I reference deltas above?
-Parameters section of ActionRev - check

 When the server transmits an `ActionRevelation` message, it must include a `FeedDeltas` array describing any resulting changes to the feed data.
-Each element of the array must be a valid `Feed Delta` object describing an operation to be performed on the feed data.
+Each element of the array must be a valid feed delta object describing an operation to be performed on the feed data.
 The server may transmit an empty `FeedDeltas` array to indicate that the feed data has not changed.

+When the client receives an `ActionRevelation` message, it must apply any feed delta operations to its local copy of the feed data.
+Operations must be applied in array order.

+Each delta operation transmitted by the server must be valid given the current state of client feed data, as determined by the initial `FeedOpenResponse` message, earlier `ActionRevelation` messages, and earlier operations in the `FeedDeltas` array.

+If the sequence of delta operations received from the server is invalid then the client should close the feed (server violation).
+The client may subsequently attempt to re-open the feed.

 Feed delta objects take the following form: